Compatible and Recommended Lenses

 In stereography, normal lenses have one special property, and one historical tic.

 Special property: Stereography is often linked to realism.
 Because viewing a stereo image makes the scene come alive in a manner wholly unlike flat images, giving the space captured in the photograph real dimensionality.
 This can make the viewer feel as if they are "really there."
 This effect is greatly heightened when looking through a viewer that (a) blocks out everything but the image, (b) magnifies the image enough to fill a large portion of the visual field, and (c) is capable of enough resolution to render fine details.
 The Mercury stereoscopes have all of these qualities, and are in fact designed to push all three of these attributes further than any other stereoscope of the past or present.
 Given these viewing conditions, a normal taking lens (especially if paired with our Ortho viewer) will closely match the depth and FoV of the human eye, giving the viewer's nervous system the illusion that they really are seeing what your camera saw, first-hand, as lived experience.
 Photographers who are going for this effect above all others like to use a normal lens to most perfectly create these conditions.
 Other photographers prefer to creatively explore compositions with different focal lengths, relying on the immersive realism of MF3D viewing to give a sense of being in a slightly unnatural (or hyperreal) space.
 And of course, others want both options in their toolkit.
-The Stereo 12 makes all of these possible.
+The Mercury Stereo system makes all of these possible.

 Historical tic: There is one notch against normal lenses in MF3D, and that's that they are overused.
 This is simply a historical tic.
 Back in the heyday of MF3D (1920s and '30s), cameras were produced with many different focal lengths (though just one per camera).
 After WWII, however, very few medium format stereo cameras were produced.
 The Soviet Sputnik, released in 1960, was the only mass produced model since.
 It came with only one built-in lens option: a (pretty low quality) normal lens.
 Then, in 2007, when a flash-in-a-pan Chinese company called 3D World released an ambitious MF3D camera, they copied the Sputnik formula and offered it only with a normal (80mm) lens (better quality, but not at the level of the lenses I'm going to recommend here).
 For the most part, then, medium format stereographers haven't had much of a lens choice (except with custom cameras and twin rigs) since WWII!